mhaugrud/msumcspy/_sources/Lists/StringsandLists.rst

 .. activecode:: ch09_split1

-    song = "The rain in Spain..."
-    wds = song.split()
+    song = "The rain in Spain falls mainly on the plain" wds = song.split()
     print(wds)